 Decreased Socialization: The person may want to be with just a few or only one person.
 This is a sign of preparation for release.
 If you are not part of this, it doesn't mean you are not loved or are unimportant.
-It means you have already fulfilled your task with the person; it's time for you to take leave and let go.
+It means you have already fulfilled your task with the person; it's time for you to say goodbye.